symfony/symfony-docs/book/security.rst

 So far, you've seen how to blanket your application beneath a firewall and then protect access to certain areas with roles.
 By using HTTP Authentication, you can effortlessly tap into the native username/password box offered by all browsers.
-In fact, Symfony supports many authentication mechanisms out of the box.
-For details, see the :doc:`Security Configuration Reference</reference/configuration/security>`.
+However, Symfony supports many authentication mechanisms out of the box.
+For details on all of them, see the :doc:`Security Configuration Reference</reference/configuration/security>`.

 In this section, you'll enhance this process by allowing the user to authenticate via a traditional HTML login form.